 Junior School students also participate in Maths Olympiad and the ICAS Competition in Mathematics.

-Science: Science teaching has undergone major change at Canterbury College in recent years.
+Science: Science teaching has undergone major change at Canterbury in recent years.
 The new, purpose-built, fully equipped Science Laboratory, together with the Australian Curriculum, have enabled teaching and learning in Science to be at the forefront of contemporary best practice.
 Students complete dynamic, interesting and challenging Science tasks taught by a specialist Science teacher, which helps develop their naturally curious and analytic minds.

 History: History is taught as a stand-alone subject, developing not only comprehensive historical knowledge but also broad inquiry skills that can also be used effectively in other curriculum areas as well.
 All year levels participate in History-related excursions.